Marlborough High School

-Marlborough High School is a secondary school in Zimbabwe which is located in a Harare suburb called Marlborough.
+Marlborough High School is a secondary school in Zimbabwe that is located in the Harare suburb of Marlborough.
 Marlborough is to the north of Harare City Centre and lies between the roads leading to Chinhoyi and Bindura from Harare.
-Marlborough High School caters for school children aged between 12 and 19 years.
-School children of this age will be in Forms 1 to 6 of their secondary school education.
+Marlborough High School caters for children aged between 12 and 19 years.
+Children of this age are in Forms 1 to 6 of their secondary school education.

-Marlborough High School was established before the independence of Zimbabwe and it served mainly white children during the colonial period.
-Use of English language is compulsory at all times whilst within the school grounds.
-There are boarding facilities at this school which serves both boys and girls.
+Marlborough High School was established before the independence of Zimbabwe and served mainly white children during the colonial period.
+Use of the English language is compulsory at all times while within the school grounds.
+There are boarding facilities at this school that serve both boys and girls.
 The boarding house for boys is called Chartwell House and the house for girls is called Blenheim House.
 Approximately 120 boys and 120 girls are boarders.
 The rest of the students are not boarders and come from within the school catchment area with a few coming from other residential areas of Harare.

-Marlborough High School uniform comprises navy blue short and navy blue khakhi style shirt, navy blue socks and black shoes for boys in Form 1 and 2.
-Form 1 and 2 girls uniform comprise light blue dresses with a navy blue wide collar, navy blue socks and black shoes.
-Form 3 and 4 boys wear navy blue trousers and light blue shirts with a navy blue and silver stripped tie.
-During the winter, girls in Form 3 and 4 girls wear navy blue skirts, light blue shirts with navy blue and silver stripped tie.
-Boys in Forms 5 and 6 wear navy blue trousers, white shirts and navy blue and silver stripped tie and girls in Forms 5 and 6 do wear navy blue skirts, white shirts with navy blue and silver striped ties.
-All students wear black shoes, navy blue socks and navy blue blazers with a school emblem on the shoulder pocket.
+Marlborough High School uniform for boys in Forms 1 and 2 comprises navy blue shorts and a navy blue khaki-style shirt, navy blue socks and black shoes.
+The Form 1 and 2 girls' uniform comprises light blue dresses with a navy blue wide collar, navy blue socks and black shoes.
+Form 3 and 4 boys wear navy blue trousers and light blue shirts with a navy blue and silver striped tie.
+During the winter, girls in Form 3 and 4 wear navy blue skirts and light blue shirts with navy blue and silver striped ties.
+Boys in Forms 5 and 6 wear navy blue trousers, white shirts and navy blue and silver stripped ties, and girls in Forms 5 and 6 wear navy blue skirts and white shirts with navy blue and silver striped ties.
+All students wear black shoes, navy blue socks and navy blue blazers with the school emblem on the breast pocket.

-Marlborough High School has produced a fair share of students who proceeded with further education and enrolled at University of Zimbabwe (UZ) and National University of Science and Technology (NUST) and other colleges in Zimbabwe and abroad.
+Marlborough High School has produced many students who have proceeded to further education and enrolled at the University of Zimbabwe (UZ) and the National University of Science and Technology (NUST), as well as other colleges in Zimbabwe and abroad.